 Every kitchen requires organization and planning.
 Any well-equipped Caribbean kitchen will have a wide selection of pots, pans, and tools, for cooking different foods.
-Whether you’re living alone, just got married, or living with family, the necessary tools and gadgets, pots, pans, and utensils are the core of a functional kitchen.
+Whether you’re living alone, just getting married, or living with family, the necessary tools, gadgets, pots, pans, and utensils are the core of a functional kitchen.

 Every Caribbean kitchen is different.
-With new technology and modernization, and cultural differences, most kitchens will have some similarities.
-Whether it is with the types of pans, pots or small appliances, the primary action is to cook delicious meals.
+However, with new technology and modernization and cultural differences, most kitchens will have some similarities.
+Whether it is with pans, pots, or small appliances, the primary action is to cook delicious meals.
 We will attend to point out a few of the necessary kitchen essentials in this article.

 Throughout this article, we will also attempt to incorporate a few healthy cooking tips.
-These tips will explain what has worked for us, in our kitchen and opinion from family and friends.
+These tips will explain what has worked for us in our kitchen and opinion from family and friends.
 Whatever way to get the scoop on brands than from people who are close to you.
-We are not saying to ignore the reviews on the World Wide Web; we are merely making a suggestion not to forget the trusted sources.
+We are not saying to ignore the reviews on the World Wide Web; we are merely suggesting not to forget the trusted sources.

 In the Caribbean, many meals are prepared fresh daily.
-Lifestyle challenges are forcing many people to cook a small amount of food every day.
-Leftovers are not common in those households.
+However, lifestyle challenges are forcing many people to cook a small amount of food every day.
+As a result, leftovers are not common in those households.
 Now that goes only for current Islanders living on the islands.
-If living overseas, leftovers are more common in many homes because of proper refrigeration and not having the time to cook daily.
+If living overseas, leftovers are more common in many homes because of proper refrigeration and not cooking daily.
 So having the right pots and pans, utensils, and tools are necessary to run a home kitchen.

 Types of kitchen tools

 In most Caribbean kitchens, you will find a mortar and pestle.
-Mortars and pestles are used to grind spices into a powder, crush fresh herbs and other food ingredients when necessary.
+Mortars and pestles are used to grind spices into a powder and crush fresh herbs and other food ingredients.

 There are several types of mortar and pestle.
 In the Caribbean, the choice of tools depends on culture and cuisine.
 The two images below are mortars and pestles from the Caribbean.
 One is for decor, and the other is to use in the kitchen.